Slip (Better Call Saul)

 "Slip" is the eighth episode of the third season of the AMC television series Better Call Saul, a spin-off series of Breaking Bad.
-The episode aired on June 5, 2017 on AMC in the United States.
+The episode aired on June 5, 2017, on AMC in the United States.
 Outside of the United States, the episode premiered on the streaming service Netflix in several countries.

 Plot

 Opening

 In a flashback, Jimmy McGill and Marco Pasternak break into the McGills' abandoned store in Cicero, Illinois.
 Hoping to use an Indian-head penny for a con, Jimmy recovers his childhood coin collection.
 He explains that he started his collection following his father's futile attempt to return a rare coin to its owner after the owner mistakenly used it at the store.

 Main story

 Mike Ehrmantraut drives to the site where he committed the ice-cream truck robbery.
 (Note: As seen in "Nailed".)
 Using information Nacho Varga provided, he finds the body of the Good Samaritan who was killed after freeing Ximenez Lecerda.
 He then makes an anonymous call and reports the location to the police.

-At home, Chuck McGill shares with Dr. Cruz the epiphany that caused him to realize his electromagnetic hypersensitivity might be psychosomatic.
+At home, Chuck McGill tells Dr. Cruz about his progress towards addressing his electromagnetic hypersensitivity and his hopes for rebuilding his life, but confides in her about the events of the hearing and his suspicions that his EHS is psychosomatic.
 Dr. Cruz advises him not to try to do too much too soon, but he later leaves the house to buy groceries.
 On his return, Howard Hamlin informs him there is an issue with Chuck's malpractice insurance.

 After Jimmy produces a successful commercial for a music store, the owners refuse to pay.
 Jimmy resorts to a "Slippin' Jimmy" con to create a slip-and-fall accident.
 Howard greets Kim Wexler at her lunch with Paige and Kevin.
 Kim tries to pay back the law school tuition loan she owes HHM.
 Howard declines and accuses her of betraying the firm.
 Kim replies that he should not have tried to cover up Chuck's condition.

 Kim returns to the office to find Jimmy with his half of the rent, which he got from the music store owners.
 Kim expresses doubts about Jimmy's ability to continue paying and considers taking on another client.
 Jimmy later makes $700 while performing his community service, which he earns by threatening the supervisor with a class-action lawsuit, enabling a drug dealer also doing community service to leave early.

 Nacho executes his plan to kill Hector Salamanca by stealing the nitroglycerin bottle from Hector's jacket pocket and replacing the contents with lookalike capsules containing ibuprofen.
 He then returns the bottle to Hector's pocket without being noticed.

 Mike realizes he cannot spend the money he stole from Hector without attracting suspicion, so he seeks Gus Fring’s help in laundering it.
 Gus warns him they should avoid being publicly associated so the Salamancas do not get suspicious.
 He tells Mike the laundering process will be difficult but agrees to help.